 Scions of Sinai

-Seventh Generation Wine Farmer and Winemaker, Bernhard Bredell started roaming the vineyards of Sinai Hill before he was tall enough to see over its bush vines.Vines were first planted on this plot of lands 160 years ago by his ancestors when they arrived in South Africa.
+Seventh Generation Wine Farmer and Winemaker, Bernhard Bredell, started roaming the vineyards of Sinai Hill before he was tall enough to see over its bush vines.
+Vines were first planted on this plot of land 160 years ago by his ancestors when they arrived in South Africa.
 Bernhard eats, sleeps, and breathes this land, and after just a little bit of time exploring with him, it’s easy to feel as connected to it as he does.

+What remains in the family is owned by his cousin, who makes table wines from younger vines on the farm.
+The older bush vines are too costly for his wines, so he sells the fruit to independent producers who see their worth.
 Still, the possibility of losing this land is a little too close for comfort for Bernhard.
 And this is perhaps the catalyst for his greatest motivation: to keep these remaining vineyards in the family.
-So, he takes it upon himself to farm a portion of selected old bush vines with his cousin.
+He now farms a portion of selected old bush vines with his cousin and makes the Scions of Sinai label from this.
 They have demarcated sections on Sinai Hill where each vintage Bernhard has exclusive access to the fruit.
-Acting as an unofficial vineyard broker and communicator to his cousin, Bernhard then helps take care of other sections where some top producers in South Africa have started to buy fruit.
+Acting as an unofficial vineyard broker and communicator to his cousin, Bernhard helps take care of other sections where top producers in South Africa have started to buy fruit.

 A New Ward (Helderberg) Developed: